bakerjw/BayesianChangePoint/README.md

-# Bayesian Change Point Calculation
+# Bayesian Change Point calculation

 Detect change points in a spatial Poisson processes: Application to induced seismicity in Oklahoma